Housing

 The Ending Homelessness in Australia: An Evidence and Policy Deep Dive report is based on the largest survey of people experiencing or at risk of homelessness in a decade – some 20,953 respondents.

-Social Futures CEO Tony Davies said the report found that the average period of homelessness was 3.8 years for individuals and 1.9 years for families.
+Social Futures CEO Tony Davies said the report on housing and homelessness found that the average period of homelessness was 3.8 years for individuals and 1.9 years for families.

 “According to that report close to half of all people who needed help with homelessness last year in New South Wales did not get it,” Mr Davies said.